deejaygraham/deejaygraham.github.io/src/content/posts/2014-01-15-do-more-deliberate-practice.md

 layout: post
 title: Do More Deliberate Practice
 published: true
-categories: [ video, presentations, deliberate-practice ]
+tags: [ video, presentations, deliberate-practice ]
 ---

 Do More Deliberate Practice by Jon Jagger at JavaZone 2010.